-Research interests specifically related to translation and transcultural studies include: representations of place, belonging and attachment; Cultural translation and transculturalism; Feminist translation studies; History of Publishing; Language contact; Migration and dislocation; Politics of translation in non-hegemonic cultures; Regional and minority languages; Self-translation in multilingual contexts; Sociolinguistics; Sociology of Translation; Theories and practices of literary translation; Translation Studies; Transnational travels of texts; Women writers in translation.
+- Our PhD in Translation and Transcultural Studies offers a research pathway and a practice-based pathway (translation with commentary).
+Research interests specifically related to translation and transcultural studies include: Cultural translation and transculturalism; Feminist translation studies; History of Publishing; Language contact; Migration and dislocation; Politics of translation in non-hegemonic cultures; Regional and minority languages; Self-translation in multilingual contexts; Sociolinguistics; Sociology of Translation; Theories and practices of literary translation; Translation Studies; Transnational travels of texts.

 Current Research Projects